Debra Sypien, LEED AP BC+C, CHAIR

-David Rinard, CHAIR
+David Rinard, PAST CHAIR

-Director of Global Environment Programs, Steelcase
+Director of Global Environment Performance, Steelcase

 An accomplished speaker on sustainability, operations environmental performance, and environmental strategies David educates and inspires community, customers, and business influencers through numerous board and community activities, national conferences, and educational events.
 David has a Bachelor’s in Microbiology and Public Health from Michigan State University and a Master’s in Management from Aquinas College.
 David participated as a member of the foundation committee that formed the West Michigan Chapter.